mahmoud/glom/README.md

 ## Introduction

-At its most basic, have you ever seen code like this?
+Think back, probably not too far, to a time you saw code like this:

 ```python
 value = target.a['b']['c']
 ```

-This code can raise any of the following:
+This code probably gives you back the value you want.
+But experienced developers know how fragile it can be.
+This tiny line can raise any of the following:

 ```
 AttributeError: 'TargetType' object has no attribute 'a'